GoogleCloudPlatform/community/tutorials/joomla-on-compute-engine.md

         sudo find . -type f -exec chmod 644 {} \;
         sudo find . -type d -exec chmod 755 {} \;

+1. Install `sendmail` in case it's not installed on your Linux distribution.

+        sudo apt install sendmail -y

 ## Setting up the database

 Create a MySQL database for Joomla! and then grant permissions to a non-root user account that Joomla! can use to access the database.
-You can see MySQL administrator password on the Click to Deploy setup page after your LAMP stack is deployed.
+You can see MySQL administrator password on the Deployment Manager deploy page after your LAMP stack is deployed.

 1. Create the new database.
 For example, you can name the database "joomla".